Alex88ssccfcssacvg/.github/CONTRIBUTING.md

-# Contributing to Auth0 projects
+httpsttps Contributing to Auth0 projects

 A big welcome and thank you for considering contributing to the Auth0 open source projects.
 It’s people like you that make it a reality for users in our community.